iSHAREScheme/eSEALsGuide/CSR.md

 ## 3. CSR creation with MacOS Keychain

 For convenience here is the process for how to do it on Mac OS and what options to use.
-If you use another method, please note the options used below
+If you use another method, please note the options used below.
+This will lead to the creation of a regular CSR.

 For MacOS users: